mematvey/University_Labs/README.md

 # University_Labs
 Here I will do my ITMO Labs.

-Every branch has its own lab code and a report with a description of the lab.
-(Code and reports are not necessary).
+Every branch has its own lab Code, a Report and a description of the lab.
+(Code and Report are optional - there may be a Colab link or something else).
 Name of branch follows the template: "SUBJECT_NAME-SEMESTER-LAB_NUMBER".